Optimizing Edge Sets in Networks to Produce Ground Truth Communities Based on Modularity: Integer Programming Framework

 \subsection{Linearizing the Problem}

-The constraints in model \eqref{model1IP} is nonlinear, but can be linearized quite nicely using standard techniques.
-Below, we describe the process of linearizing these constraints.
+The constraints in model \eqref{model1IP} are nonlinear, but, by using standard techniques, we can create linear constraints that are equivalent.
+Below, we describe the process of linearizing these constraints, which we summarize in Theorem 1.
 The equivalent constraint in the weighted version of the problem can be linearized similarly, but we will highlight some key differences after the derivation is complete.

 The first point to note is that the $2(m + \sum_{(i,j) \in \bar{E}}z_{ij})$ in the denominator is the same on both sides of the equality.
 Furthermore, it will always be strictly greater than $0$, assuming the network has a nonempty edge set.
 Thus, multiplying both sides of the inequality by this denominator does not change the inequality, resulting in: